Data protection policy HUSS VERLAG GmbH

 Third-party software and platforms

-In order to technically implement these online events, we use software applications from third-party providers, such as Converve GmbH (https://converve.de/datenschutzerklaerung/).
-As our online events take place via websites operated by third-party providers, personal data may be processed on those websites through the use of cookies (e.g. the IP address).
+We use software applications from third-party providers, such as BigMarker webinar software (https://get.bigmarker.com/legal/privacy-policy), for the technical realisation of these online events.
+As our online events take place via the websites operated by third-party providers, personal data may be processed there through the use of cookies (e.g. the IP address).
 We have no influence on the processing of such personal data by third-party providers.
-For this reason, please see the data protection policies of these third-party providers in the respective registration process.
+We therefore refer to the data protection guidelines of these third-party providers in the respective registration process.

 The use of third-party providers may be part of our (pre-)contractual services, provided their use has been agreed upon within this framework (Art.
 6 (b) GDPR).
 Otherwise, the participants' data are processed on the basis of our legitimate interest in efficient, secure communication with our communication partners (Art.
 6 (f) GDPR).